Skip to navigation Skip to content

 Return to sender (RTS) mail for Centrelink 102-10030010

-This document outlines how to process correspondence returned to Centrelink 'whereabouts unknown'.
+This document outlines how to action Return to Sender (RTS) work items when correspondence has been returned to Centrelink.

 Correspondence returned from customer’s address

-When mail is returned and scanned, the customer’s record will either be:
+When mail is returned, the customer’s record will either:

-• automatically suspended or cancelled Whereabout Unknown (WUK), or
+• be automatically suspended or cancelled whereabout unknown (WUK), or

-• have a work item created if the customer requires further action
+• have a ZCOC_RTS_PD work item created if the customer requires further action

-Automatic 'CAN'cellation or 'SUS'pension can occur if customers are not identified as vulnerable or requiring follow up action.
+Automatic 'CAN'cellation or 'SUS'pension occurs if customers are not identified as vulnerable or requiring follow-up action.
 Customers in these categories may require further intervention before updating the record.

-A return to sender work item should result in a change of address on the customers record.
+A return to sender ZCOC_RTS_PD work item should result in a change of address on the customer’s record, unless the address is already updated.

 Customer notification obligations

-Customers must tell Services Australia of a change of address within 14 days of moving.
-When mail is returned from the address on the customer's record, the customer may be considered 'whereabouts unknown' (WUK).
+Customers must tell Services Australia about a change of address within 14 days of moving.
+When mail is returned from the address on the customer's record, the customer may be considered whereabouts unknown (WUK).

 Encourage customers to update a change of address using their online account or Express Plus App if capable of self-management.
 See: